Pleasure is experienced subjectively. What leads to pleasure for one person does not necessarily cause the same response in someone else.

 When you receive a stimulus, nerves deliver messages to the brain.
 It releases chemical substances bound to the message.
 These substances are a kind of chemical gift bags to the brain.
 The messages are released when, for example, you expect a lovely physical touch, respond positively to the touch, experience the touch related to a specific meaning, and maybe even put the stimuli in relation to previous good experiences.

 The output of the messages will be translated into a feeling.
-When you experience positive feelings, such as pleasure, it happens when a stimulus is positively assessed and thereby translated into a positive emotional experience.
+When you experience positive emotions, such as pleasure, it happens when a stimulus is positively assessed and thereby converted into a positive emotional experience.

 Terms of Pleasure